euc-dev/ws1-sdk-intelligence/docs/Android/android-install.md

 import com.crittercism.app.Crittercism;
 ```

-Your Android app is now integrated with Workspace ONE Intelligence and you can go ahead and build it.
+Your Android app is now integrated with Omnissa Intelligence and you can go ahead and build it.
 Additional features require adding more code to your project.

 ## Configuring Proguard Symbolication

 Symbolication is the process of translating stack traces into a human-readable form by mapping hexadecimal addresses to function names using symbol file(s).
-Workspace ONE Intelligence automatically symbolicates crashes once you have uploaded your app’s symbol file(s).
+Omnissa Intelligence automatically symbolicates crashes once you have uploaded your app’s symbol file(s).

 !!!Note
     Follow the instructions in this section only if your app obfuscates with [Android Proguard](http://developer.android.com/tools/help/proguard.html).
 Otherwise, skip this section.